 - Average treatment time is 6-8 months

 Before diving into home aligner treatment, you first need to determine whether you’re a good candidate.
-To do so, you must take molds of your top and bottom dental arches using an impression kit.
+To do so, you must take molds of your top and bottom dental arches with an impression kit.
 Using these molds, Smilelove’s orthodontists can evaluate your condition to see if their treatment can deliver the desired results.

 Unfortunately, this requires a near-perfect impression, not an easy task for anyone who has never used an impression kit before.
 Competitors, like SmileDirectClub and Candid, provide physical locations where you can receive free teeth scans, but Smilelove does not.
 So, you’ll need to use an impression kit.